The Discrete Gauss Image Problem: Introduction

-{\textbf{Edge-normal loop free measures}} Discrete measures $\mu$ and $\lambda$ are called edge-normal loop free if there does not exist a piecewise linear closed path with at least two vertices such that every vertex is on the different ray $\{t v_i\mid t>0\}$ and each segment is perpendicular to different $u_j$.
-(In the case of two vertices, two edges coincide.)
+{\textbf{Edge-normal loop free measures}} Discrete measures $\mu$ and $\lambda$ are called edge-normal loop free if there does not exist a piecewise linear loop in $\mathbb R^n$ such that every vertex lies on a different ray $\{t v_i\mid t>0\}$ and each line segment is perpendicular to a different $u_j$.